Saturday, June 22, 2024

 Several days later

 Just then, his daughter Ruthie rounded the corner; in her hand was a sizable basket of plums.
 He signaled her over.
 She set the basket down.
 “Is my script that bad?”
 The young woman paused, for she didn’t want to lie – to anyone, let alone her father.
-“Uhm,” the girl hesitated – having heard the preachings, as to where all liars end up… where ickey things craw into your nose, ears, and other places.
+“Uhm,” the girl hesitated – having heard the preachings, as to where all liars end up… where icky things craw into your nose, ears, and other places.
 Holding out one palm, his other hand scratched his beard.
 He had his answer, yet the times his children had read from it, they smoothed it upon the table’s surface.
 “If your mother holds it much closer, she’ll inhale it up her nose.”
-Ruthie, not having to answer, breathed a sigh of relief, “Father, Mamma reads that way, because the words get blurry if she don’t.”
+Ruthie, not having to answer, breathed a sigh of relief, “Father, Mamma reads that way, because the words get blurry if she doesn’t”

 His daughter’s response answered several questions.
 Giving her leave, she went her way.
 In the midst of hammering together boards for a table – one which his 2nd born son, Bron, already had the draft-work of a previous epic, upon grass-paper and was looking forward to transferring the story onto the table’s sides – Mash pondered over the answers.